Indiana coronavirus updates: CDC map shows 50 Indiana counties at 'high risk' of spreading COVID-19

 “We expect them to provide more durable protection over time,” Jha said in an interview Wednesday with The Associated Press.
 “The goal very much is to get to a point where people get their COVID shot on a regular basis, the way they do their flu shot.”

-If you're looking to stock up on at-home COVID-19 tests, it may be your last chance to order a batch free of charge from the government.
+If you're looking to stock up on at-home COVID-19 tests, you may have missed your chance to order a batch free of charge from the government.

 President Joe Biden committed in January to making 1 billion tests available to Americans, including through covidtests.gov.